-Why is that so important?
-As an enzyme component, zinc plays an important role in the metabolism of sugar, fat and protein, but is also closely related to the structure of the genetic material and cell growth.
-Through these basic biological functions, zinc is ultimately involved in a variety of other processes and organs: the immune system, the hormone balance, the building of muscles, bones, eyes, liver and - how could it be otherwise - the skin!
+Why is it so important As an enzyme component, zinc plays an important role in the metabolism of sugar, fat and protein, but is also closely related to the structure of genetic material and cell growth.
+Through these basic biological functions, zinc is ultimately involved in a multitude of other processes and organs: the immune system, the hormone balance, the development of muscles, bones, eyes, liver and how else could the skin!ut!

 Zinc deficiency with dramatic consequences

 Since our body uses zinc in so many places, it is all the more important that the need for zinc is met.
-After all, the list of diseases and symptoms of zinc deficiency is long: sufferers complain of lack of drive and tiredness as well as impaired sensory perception, can find it difficult to concentrate, and suffer from signs of a weakened immune system such as skin infections, inflammation and poor wound healing.
-But hair loss, brittle nails, growth problems, a reduced interest in sex or even male infertility are the consequences of zinc deficiency!
+After all, the list of diseases and symptoms associated with zinc deficiency is long: those affected complain of lack of drive and fatigue as well as impaired sensory perception, have difficulty concentrating, suffer from signs of a weakened immune system such as skin infections, inflammation and poor wound healing.
+But also hair loss, brittle nails, growth problems, a reduced interest in sex or even infertility are the consequences of a zinc deficiency!

-The problem is that our body cannot store zinc - it processes it directly.
-That is why we have to add the trace element again and again through a balanced diet.
-The recommended daily dose for men is between 10 and 15 mg, for women 7 to 12 mg.
-Red meats, seafood and cheese are considered good sources of a zinc-rich diet, but also vegetarian foods such as wheat germ, walnuts, mushrooms and yeasts, lentils and even green tea.
+The problem with this is that our body cannot store zinc - it processes it directly.
+That is why we have to keep supplying the trace element with a balanced diet.
+The recommended daily dose is between 10 and 15 mg for men and 7 to 12 mg for women.
+Good sources for a zinc-rich diet are red meats, seafood and cheese, but also vegetarian foods such as wheat germ, walnuts, mushrooms and yeast, lentils and even green tea..

-The essential trace element is taken orally, practically from the inside, and supports our body in many functions.
-But we also like to use zinc in creams because of its wound healing effects, which is why it is particularly popular in medicine, for example, for wetting wounds.
+Taken orally, the essential trace element works from the inside and supports our body in many functions.
+But we also like to use zinc in creams due to its wound-healing effect, which is why it is particularly popular in medicine, for example for weeping wounds.